bkammerling/ubuild-jekyll/wunder_collections/_posts/2021-02-11-tactical-urbanism-a-building-block-for-urban-change.md

 - Germany
 - cities
 author: []
-cta_heading: Sign up for our Policy Brief
+cta_heading: Subscribe to our quarterly Policy Brief
 cta_text: Our bilingual Policy Brief is filled with articles relevant to policymakers, city officials, and mobility enthusiasts.
 cta_link: pages/bernstein-newsletter.md